 |Advanced Freshman||0.00 - 1.99|

-AP Credits are not recorded by December, and therefore are not included in unit counts for first-year students.
-Specified time blocks and a selection order within each block are assigned randomly by computer under the supervision of the Office of Residential Life after all registrations have been collected at the start of Spring Break.
+AP Credits are usually not recorded in time, and therefore are not included in unit counts for first-year students.
+Specified time blocks and a selection order within each block are assigned randomly by computer under the supervision of the Office of Residential Life after all Applications have been collected in late February.
 Your specified housing selection time is recorded with your name; times cannot be traded or given away.You will use the earliest specified time possible to select your room.

 If you are selecting with a roommate or group of roommates, the earliest time in the group is used for the entire group.
 So, if Chris (3/30 at 7:25 PM) and Pat (3/28 at 4:10 PM) are trying for a room together, Pat's time would be the one they would use because it is the earliest and would give them the best possible chance of getting the room they want.